 - 'IUEIMAGE' This name was given to the prototype of the IMAGE extension type and was primarily used in the IUE project data archive from approximately 1992 to 1994.
 Except for the name, the format is identical to the IMAGE extension. - 'A3DTABLE' This name was given to the prototype of the BINTABLE extension type and was primarily used in the AIPS data processing system developed at NRAO from about 1987 until it was replaced by BINTABLE in the early 1990s.
 The format is defined in the 'Going AIPS' manual [23], Chapter 14.
-It is very similar to the BINTABLE type except that it does not support the variable-length array convention. - 'FOREIGN' This extension type is used to put a FITS wrapper about an arbitrary file, allowing a file or tree of files to be wrapped up in FITS and later restored to disk.
-A full description of this extension type is given in the Registry of FITS conventions on the FITS Support Office web site. - 'DUMP a stream of binary data values.
+It is very similar to the BINTABLE type except that it does not support the variable-length array convention. - 'FOREIGN□' This extension type is used to put a FITS wrapper about an arbitrary file, allowing a file or tree of files to be wrapped up in FITS and later restored to disk.
+A full description of this extension type is given in the Registry of FITS conventions on the FITS Support Office web site. - 'DUMP' This extension type can be used to store a stream of binary data values.
 The only known use of this extension type is to record telemetry header packets for data from the Hinode mission.
-The more general FOREIGN extension type could also be used to store this type of data(such as a telemetry stream) in a FITS file.
-This extension type was never implemented, but the FOREIGN extension type serves a similar purpose.
+The more general FOREIGN extension type could also be used to store this type of data.

-F.3 Other Suggested Extension Names Registered Extensions
+F.3 Other Suggested Extension Names